MayurSharma1996/Capstone/README.md

-# Collecting Jobs Data using API using Python and IBM Cognos Dashboard
+# Collecting Jobs Data using API using Python